20th Television: 20th Century-Fox Television (1958–89)

-20th Century Fox Television and the Metromedia buyout/Murdoch era (1985–1989)
+20th Century Fox Television and the Metromedia buyout/Murdoch era (1985–89)

 In 1985, after Steven Bochco left MTM and the Hill Street Blues program, he moved to 20th Century Fox Television to start the NBC crime drama L.A.
 Law and the ABC dramedy Hooperman, and marked the return of success for its television studio.
 During that same year, Fox returned to success with the sitcom Mr. Belvedere, which was an instantly popular hit.
 Also that same year, Fox sold its sitcom Charlie & Co. to CBS, which flopped after only one season.
 The second new sitcom under the Murdoch regime was Fathers and Sons, which was sold to NBC, which also flopped after one season.

 In 1986, Fox had purchased the assets of Metromedia, including its television stations and the distribution subsidiary, Metromedia Producers Corporation, which was distributing the series Small Wonder.
-Fox also sold The Wizard to CBS, and Heart of the City to ABC for the 1986-1987 television season in addition to L.A.
+Fox also sold The Wizard to CBS, and Heart of the City to ABC for the 1986–1987 television season in addition to L.A.
 Law on NBC, which helped save the television industry of Fox.
-Fox also introduced the sitcom The Tracey Ullman Show, produced by Gracie Films for the Fox network, which introduced The Simpsons, that the success spawned a spinoff in 1989 that saved Fox's struggling television unit.
+Fox also introduced the sketch comedy The Tracey Ullman Show, produced by Gracie Films for the Fox network, which introduced The Simpsons, that the success in 1989 that saved Fox's struggling television unit.
 Fox also distributed the sitcom The New Adventures of Beans Baxter, produced internally by Fox Square Productions.

-For the 1987–88 season, Fox has sold the sitcom Second Chance to the then-new Fox television network, and sold the drama Leg Work to CBS, and the sitcom Pursuit of Happiness to ABC, in addition to Hooperman.
+For the 1987–88 season, Fox sold the sitcom Second Chance to the then-new Fox television network, and sold the drama Leg Work to CBS, and the sitcom Pursuit of Happiness to ABC, in addition to Hooperman.